 LFSRs are structures that hold an array of bits shifted one position per step in a certain direction.
 The bit that gets shifted out of the array is typically the output, and the new bit shifted into the array is determined by a feedback function computing a linear combination of a number of state bits.
 LFSRs consist of clocked storage elements like flip-flops, and the feedback function is typically described by a polynomial.
 The number of storage elements is the degree of the LFSR.
-The maximum period, or sequence length, of an LFSR of degree m is $2^m - 1$ .
+The maximum period, or sequence length, of an LFSR of degree m is $2^m - 1$.
 LFSRs with maximum period exist for any degree m.
 Since the LFSR output is determined by a linear combination of the initial state bits only, state recovery attacks are trivial once a sufficient number of consecutive output bits are observed (2m if the feedback polynomial is unknown; m otherwise [PP10]).
-Due to this lack of black box security, LFSRs are rarely used as standalone PRNG primitives in cryptographic applications but more commonly as useful ingredients (e.g., for stream ciphers - see next).
-Yet, they are named frequently for the generation of randomness to be consumed by masked implementations.
+Due to this lack of black box security, LFSRs are rarely used as standalone primitives in cryptographic applications but more commonly as useful ingredients (e.g., for stream ciphers - see next).
+Yet, and somewhat surprisingly, they have been employed for the generation of randomness for masking.